br2490/ISLE-MG/README.md

 ## Prepare the files you are _required_ to have from your existing Islandora Stack.
  0. Login to your existing Islandora Server.
     - Change directory to your `home directory` with `cd ~`.
+    - We will be creating backups in your home directory to find them easily;
+      - Consider creating a new directory in your home folder: `mkdir isledata && cd isledata` before starting.
+      - In this example your backups are now stored in `~/isledata` (`cd ~/isledata` to return to this location)
     - If you will be copying data to a remote server please have SSH access to that server.
+      - Test your connection to the remote server before starting: `ssh {USER}@{SERVER}`

  1. Generate SQL Dumps
     > **Note**  you may add your password directly to the commands below as: `-p{PASSWORD}` (no additional space).